 Arguably the most important parts of any experiment are the controls.
 Even if you regularly do the same experiment, it’s vital to have controls and make sure they are the appropriate controls for your experiment.
 Talk to your core about what controls you should use or look at websites such as Bitesize Bio.
 It’s better to take that extra 5 minutes to set up controls than to have to redo a whole experiment when the paper reviewer asks to see your controls.
 Cytometrists use controls to set the machine up properly.
 They are not miracle workers; especially if you turn up with a 10-color experiment and no controls.

 Cytometrists tend to have a lot of tubes in front of their machine and as brainy as they are, they can’t always interpret your squiggles.
 So label the tubes (not the lids, they come off) with ethanol-resistant pens (cytometrists like to spray alcohol at things) with useful information.
 Make sure you also label with the fluorochromes that are in the tube; cytometrists don’t always remember that you put CD4 on PE.

 If your cells have GFP on them, but you are not interested in the GFP, you might neglect to tell your cytometrist.
 However, it is vital that you tell them exactly what colors you are using, even if you aren’t sorting on those channels.

 Know thy cells

-Supply information about your cells, what cell type, how you’ve treated them and what you are going to do with it after.
+Supply information about your cells, what cell type, how you’ve treated them, and what you are going to do with them after.
 Give details of fluorochromes to help them to prepare the machines.
 Don’t just say “do you remember the sort we did last year” … cytometrists will have seen millions even billions of cells since that sort.

 Good Cells in, Good Cells out